bittrance/bittrance.github.io/content/posts/designing-restful-apis-for-cloud-services.md

 ### JSON objects are maps

 _Adding properties to any returned object is considered a non-breaking change.
-API docs should point out that properties are new.
 Similarly, an API can start accepting new optional query parameters on the URL or properties in the input body or add HTTP headers in either direction without being considered breaking._

 **Motivation**: REST fundamentally limits us to CRUD and behavior will be implicit from the resource state.
 In order to implement new behavior it follows that we will over time introduce new properties which controls that behavior.